saschaende/typo3-users/README.md

     * A list of 2160 disposable email address providers is included and can be imported with one click.
 * Helpful multi Site support:
      * Saves root page uid for every registered user
-     * Saves language setting of every user
+     * Saves language setting of every user (on registration and every login, configurable)
 * Language files delivered: German / English / Ukrainian

 ## Plugins & Modules